Keeping the Shuswap free of invasive mussels

 The Shuswap is at risk of being invaded by aquatic invasive mussels.
 It sounds like a science fiction flick, doesn’t it?
 It’s not – it’s a very real threat, and we all need to do our part to prevent it.
 Whether you’re a resident or a visitor to the Shuswap, whether you’re a boater, paddler, or fisher – you need to be part of the prevention!

 You are required to stop at the watercraft inspection stations that are on your travel route into British Columbia

 It’s critically important that everyone eliminates the chance that adult or juvenile mussels are being moved from one body of water to another.
 Anyone moving a watercraft of any kind into British Columbia is required to stop at watercraft inspection stations.

 Staff will inspect and decontaminate your watercraft, free of charge.
-Stopping is mandatory, and failing to stop could cost a traveller a hefty fine.
+Stopping is required by law, and failing to stop could cost a traveller a hefty fine.

 Travellers with watercraft of any kind are required to stop at watercraft inspection stations.
 Photo: East Kootenay News

 Within BC, you must also clean, drain and dry watercraft and gear before moving to another lake or river.
 This helps prevent the transmission of other invasive species, such as Eurasian water milfoil and whirling disease.

 Thank you for your cooperation to keep BC waters free of invasive Zebra and Quagga Mussels.

 Zebra and quagga mussels don’t belong in the Shuswap, in BC, or even in Canada.
 They were unintentionally brought to North America in the 1980’s on ships coming from Europe, where the mussels originate.
 Since then, they have established in many lakes and rivers in Eastern and central North America, and as far west as California.